-Alocasia, also known as elephant ears, are highly prized plants for their large, eye-catching leaves.
+Alocasia, commonly known as elephant ears, are greatly prized for their impressive and large foliage.

 The plant is native to tropical rainforests in East Asia, but people around the world cultivate a wide variety of alocasia species, including hybrids.